LazyRen/LazyRen.github.io/_posts/devlog/blog/2021-01-06-wsl2-avoid-windows-filesystem.md

 \\wsl$\Ubuntu\home\lazyren
 ```

-Make a shortcuts to the blog folder or root folder for the future.
+Make a shortcut to the blog folder or root folder for the future.

 ### Windows Terminal

 Change starting directory to the root folder of the user.
-Add below line to the ubuntu profile from `settings.json`.
+Add the below line to the ubuntu profile from `settings.json`.

 ```json
 //file: "settings.json"